 - It is very important to thoroughly prepare yourself before applying for the visa.
-Many people write details in the visa application form (DS-160) whatever they feel is convenient for them.
+Many people write details in the visa application form (DS-160) that they feel is convenient/favorable for them.
 If their application is rejected, they apply again and write some other details according to what they feel would get them a visa.
 Many people don’t even keep a copy of the first application.
-(But consular officers do keep the copy and compare against the earlier application.)
+However, consular officers do keep the copy and compare it against other applications that you may have submitted.
 There should not be any spelling mistakes in the application.
-Some times, people don’t even care to fill the application themselves and ask the travel agent to fill it up for them, and after that, don’t even care to double check what the travel agent has filled for them.
-The travel agent does not really care much, as he is primarily interested in selling air tickets to you.
-But you could be in trouble in the future if you write any wrong information in the application.
-If you are caught providing any fake information, you might be barred from applying for any U.S. visa benefits in future.
+Some times, people don’t even care to fill the application themselves and ask the travel agent to fill it up for them.
+After that, they don’t even care to double check what the travel agent has filled for them.
+The travel agent does not really care, as he is primarily interested in selling air tickets to you.
+Therefore, you could be in trouble in the future if you provide any wrong information in the application.
+If you are caught providing any fake information, you might be barred from applying for any U.S. visa benefits in the future.

 - Documents that you carry along with you to the interview should be carried in a thin folder in a plastic bag.

 - It is very important that applicants understand what each document is meant for.
 Know what details you have provided in the application form and in other documents.
 Many times when applying for parents, children prepare lots of documents and the parents have no idea what is going on.